waspyfaeleith/record_shop_java_hibernate/README.md

 This was built in IntelliJ IDEA Community Edition.

-To run the app, run the MainController class
+To run the app, run the `MainController` class

-If you open up a browswer and go to localhost:4567 then the app should be running
+If you open up a browser and go to `localhost:4567` then the app should be running